-Workshops 1 and 2a, b & c, together cover the complete taught component required for accreditation with the ISST
+Workshops 1 and 2a, b & c, together cover the complete taught component required for accreditation with the ISST.

-Workshop 1: Foundations of Schema Therapy with Complex Cases (3 days)
+Workshop 1: Foundations of Schema Therapy with Complex Cases (3 days) Now in London & Birmingham

 - Assessing and formulating complex cases in terms of schemas and modes